1. Jainism was founded by__________.

 Explanation: Hemachandra was a great Jain scholar and polymath.

-64. The Jain temples at Mount Abu are famous as:
+64. The Jain temples at Mount Abu are famous as__________.

 A) Dilwara temples